 By Luis Gonçalves | Co-founder of Evolution4All, Founder of ScrumMaster Growth

-An Agile retrospective is an effective tool used at the end of every software project to analyze the team’s performance during the project.
+An Agile retrospective is an effective tool used at the end of every iteration to analyze the team’s performance during the project.

 Team members gather to review what worked well and what did not so they can improve their performance on future projects.